Earthseed: The Book of Life, a Cento

 MAHAILA SMITH (any pronouns) is a young femme writer, living and working on the traditional territory of the Algonquin Anishinabeg in Ottawa, Ontario.
 They are one of the co-editors for The Sprawl Mag.
 They like learning theory and writing speculative poetry.
 Their debut chapbook, Claw Machine, was published by Anstruther Press in 2020.
 Their second chapbook, Water-Kin, was published by Metatron Press in 2024.
 Their novelette in verse, Seed Beetle, is forthcoming with Stelliform Press.
 You can find more of their work on their website: mahailasmith.ca.

-Earthseed: the Book of life, a Cento can be found in Augur Magazine Issue 7.2.
+Earthseed: the Book of Life, a Cento was edited by Terese Mason Pierre.
+It can be found in Augur Magazine Issue 7.2.